connorcarnes/campbell-letters/README.md

 is very good at Washington.
 I believe
 & there will be a good deal of work to be done there in you line this fall.
 My crops are fine.
-I sold ├ó┬Ç┬£Jake├ó┬Ç┬¥ the yellow boy you recollect to have seen, to T. J. Allcorn, last week for $800.
+I sold ΓÇ£JakeΓÇ¥ the yellow boy you recollect to have seen, to T. J. Allcorn, last week for $800.
 If convenient & the crop of cotton continues to do well I should